Unidentified sources in the Fermi-LAT second source catalog: the case for DM subhalos: DM subhalo candidates in the 2FGL

-\paragraph{2FGL~J0031.0+0724.} The 24-month \emph{Fermi}-LAT data of this source has been intensively studied in Paper~I. The analysis carried out here does not demonstrate a preference for an exponential cutoff in the 42-month data set.
-With a significance of $\sim\!2\sigma$, the lightcurve of high-energy photons (10--300 GeV) is consistent with a temporally variable source, and no indication for angular extended emission was found.
+\paragraph{2FGL~J0031.0+0724.} The 24-month \emph{Fermi}-LAT data of this source have been intensively studied in Paper~I. The analysis carried out here does not demonstrate a preference for an exponential cutoff in the 42-month data set.
+With a significance of $\sim\!2\sigma$, the lightcurve of high-energy photons (10--300 GeV) is consistent with a temporally variable source, and no indication for angularly extended emission was found.
 In Paper~I, we already claimed a possible association of the source with a faint radio source (12\,mJy), positionally coincident with a faint X-ray source, $f^\mathrm{unabs}(0.2\!-\!2\,\mathrm{keV}) \approx 2.1 \times 10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$.
 The spectral energy distribution (SED) is consistent with a BL Lac origin (see Paper~I), which is supported by the photometric infrared data of WISE~J003119.70+072453.6.

-\paragraph{2FGL~J0143.6$-$5844.} The 42-month data indicates the $\gamma$-ray spectrum to be preferentially fit with an exponential cutoff with $\sim\!3\sigma$.
+\paragraph{2FGL~J0143.6$-$5844.} The 42-month data indicate the $\gamma$-ray spectrum to be preferentially fit with an exponential cutoff with $\sim\!3\sigma$.
 Furthermore, the lightcurve is preferred to be steady, but the $\gamma$-ray emission is consistent with a point-source.
-Multi-wavelength observations show the source to be associated with a 27\,mJy radio source (SUMSS), positionally coincident with the bright X-ray source SWIFT~J014347.3$-$584551, $f^\mathrm{unabs}(0.2\!-\!2\,\mathrm{keV}) \approx 1.4 \times 10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$.
-Together with the simultaneously measured X-ray flux, the UV data seems to indicate variable emission when compared with the optical data.
-The infrared data supports a BL Lac scenario, which is also consistent with the multi-wavelength SED, see figure \ref{subfig:sed_J0143.6}.
+Multi-wavelength observations show the source to be associated with a 27\,mJy radio source (SUMSS), positionally coincident with the bright X-ray source SWIFT~J014347.3$-$584551, $f^\mathrm{unabs}(0.3\!-\!2\,\mathrm{keV}) \approx 1.2 \times 10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$.
+Together with the simultaneously measured X-ray flux, the UV data seem to indicate variable emission when compared with the optical data.
+The infrared data support a BL Lac scenario, which is also consistent with the multi-wavelength SED, see figure \ref{subfig:sed_J0143.6}.